Character page for Wolf 359.

 - Apocalyptic Log: Her emergency transmissions never reached Canaveral, and were found by a salvage team in the wreckage of the Tiamat.

-- Break the Cutie: She undergoes several traumatic experiences at the hands of the aliens.
+- Break the Cutie: She undergoes several traumatic experiences at the hands of the Dear Listeners.

 - Despair Event Horizon: At the end of her mission, she decides to blow up the station in order to prevent whatever the aliens were planning.